electrical-pro/ESP32CAM/README.md

 Get photo URL: http://192.168.X.X/esp32_cam_capture

 P.S.
-I modified URLs, so just knowing the IP of the camera will not give you a video.
+I modified URLs, so just knowing the IP of the camera will not give you a video. (just a precaution for those who gonna scan your network)

 Before it was http://192.168.X.X